 Mr. Joe Nussbaum, then Vice President of the Student Government Association at Texas A&M, began The Big Event in 1982 as a way to say "Thank You" to the surrounding community of Bryan-College Station.
 Joe Nussbaum envisioned a one-day service project where students of Texas A&M University could show their appreciation of local residents by completing various tasks at their homes.
 He thought that after years of loyal support from the community, the very least college students could do is give back for one day.
 University of Louisiana at Lafayette started The Big Event in 2013.

-What The Big Event has become
+What The Big Event has Become

 The Big Event has seen tremendous growth over the past 27 years.
 Participation has grown to 12,500 students completing more than 1,200 jobs in the communities of Bryan and College Station.
-Presently, 72 Big Events occur at universities across the nation.
+Presently, over 80 Big Events occur at universities across the nation.
 Although The Big Event has become the largest one-day, student-run service project in the nation, our message still remains the same: simply saying "Thank You."